Stephenice/Stephenice/README.md

 <h3>About Me</h3>
-<p width="40" height="40">I'm an energetic developer who enjoys creating awesome user-friendly web applications and even user experiences.</p>
+<p width="40" height="40">I'm an energetic developer who enjoys creating awesome user-friendly web applications and even user experiences.
+I am a quick thinker and creative problem solver who has not only the knowledge but also the enthusiasm to go the extra mile.</p>

 <h3 align="left">Connect with me:</h3>